 Towing Your Boats Across

-When you do tow your boat through here, just be very gentle on your trailers, because we have repaired a lot of trailers that bounce across here.
+If you are planning on towing your boat through here, just be very gentle on your trailers, because we have repaired a lot of trailers for travellers that have bounce across tracks and broken springs, drawbars and axels because the often are driving to fast.

 Remember that when you do tow your trailers, make sure you drop the air pressure in the trailer tires as well.